PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/Documenting.md

 ## MLOps: Documenting for Python

+### Chapter overview

+I. Virtual environments & Package management with Python <br>
+II.
+Production-Level code with Python <br>
+III. __Documentation for Python__ <br>
+IV Testing with Python <br>
+V. Continuous Integration with Python <br>
+VI.
+Deployment with Python <br>

 ### 1. Introduction

-This module will help you acquire knowledge regarding documenting for Python by guiding you towards online resources.
-In addition, it will give you tips on how you can apply your newly gained knowledge to the creative brief.

-__After this module, you will be able to:__

-- [ ] Acquire knowledge of documenting for Python by completing the exercises and consulting online resources
-- [ ] Apply knowledge of documenting for Python to the creative brief
+In the first two chapters of the knowledge module, you developed a Python program that examines the Titanic dataset.
+In this chapter, you will learn to document your Python code - e.g., adding comments and explanations to the code to make it easier to understand for other data professionals.
+Furthermore, you will learn how to utilize Sphinx, a tool that generates documentation for your code.
+Proper documentation is important because it helps other people to understand your code, collaborate with you, maintain the code over time, and reuse your code in their own projects.

 <img src="./images/Documenting.jpg" alt="Documenting Python code" width="600">

 *Figure 1.
 Documenting Python code.*

-Documenting Python code means adding comments and explanations to the code to make it easier to understand for other data professionals.
-It is important because it helps other people understand your code, collaborate with you, maintain the code over time, and reuse your code in their own projects.
+__After this chapter, you will be able to:__

+- [ ] Explain the purpose of docstrings in Python
+- [ ] Write docstrings for Python functions, either manually or using an extension in VSCode

 ***